West3D-Printing/Micron/Readme.md

 # Toolhead
 The default toolhead for our kit is the Dragonburner with an Orbiter extruder.
 You can get the files at https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner.
 You need to use the STL files in the v0.2 directory.
 There's even a cowl with the Micron logo!

-- If using the Pancake toolhead board and harness you can get the toolhead board mount at https://github.com/christophmuellerorg/voron_0_pancake_board
+- If you're using the Pancake toolhead board and harness you can get the toolhead board mount at https://github.com/christophmuellerorg/voron_0_pancake_board
-- If using an EBB36 CAN board we recommend the mount by KayosMaker at https://github.com/KayosMaker/CANboard_Mounts/tree/main/STLs/BTT_EBB36_1.0_Mounts
+- If you're using the EBB36 CAN board we recommend the mount by KayosMaker at https://github.com/KayosMaker/CANboard_Mounts/tree/main/STLs/BTT_EBB36_1.0_Mounts

 # Toolhead mount & probe
 - We recommend using Boop as the toolhead mount and Z probe/endstop.
 You can get the files at https://github.com/PrintersForAnts/Boop/tree/main